 How Will the Trump Tax Plan Affect Me?

 If you own a corporation, you will see a significant corporate tax cut with the rate dropping from 35% to 21%.
-If you rely heavily on personal deductions to reduce your tax rate, you could possibly pay more in taxes.
+If you relied heavily on personal deductions to reduce your tax rate, you could possibly pay more in taxes.
 However, this can be offset by the increase in child credits.
-Also, deductions will still include charitable donations, retirement savings, student loans, excessive medical expenses as well as the limited, but still significant deductions of state and local taxes, property tax, and mortgage interest.
+Deductions will still include charitable donations, retirement savings, student loans, excessive medical expenses as well as the limited, but still significant deductions of state and local taxes, property tax, and mortgage interest.
+You can run our calculator to see if you should itemize or take the standard deduction.

-Additionally, with the repeal of the Affordable Healthcare Act tax, you will not have to pay the government if you are uninsured.
+Additionally, with the repeal of the Affordable Healthcare Act tax, you do not have to pay the government if you are uninsured.

 Money Help Center will continue to update as new information becomes available, so you can evaluate how your tax obligation may change with the reforms.